-- Applications operations on page 235
+- Applications operations

-- Global unprotected resources on page 249
+- Global unprotected resources

-- Redirects on page 251
+- Redirects

-- Virtual hosts on page 252
+- Virtual hosts

 Applications operations

 Applications represent the protected web applications and APIs that receive client requests.

 Applications consist of one or more resources, have a common virtual host and context root, and correspond to a single target site.
 Applications use a common web session and identity mapping.
 Apply access control and request processing rules and their resources on the Policy Manager window to protect them.
 Applications can be protected by a PingAccess gateway or a PingAccess agent.
 In a gateway deployment, the target application is specified as a site.
 In an agent deployment, the application destination is an agent.